 You will not be paid your salary from the HSE while you are on parent's leave.
 But you may be entitled to parent's benefit if you have paid enough PRSI contributions.

-Payment is made by the Department of Employment Affairs and Social Protection (DEASP)
+Payment is made by the Department of Social Protection (DSP)

 Employees applying for parent’s benefit must declare the leave dates are approved.

 DSP may contact the employer for confirmation of the parent’s leave dates.

 You can take parent's leave if you are on a fixed-term or specified purpose contract.
 Your contract remains the same and will end on the agreed date.